-- Output RF power if RSSI is greater than 70, it is recommended to reduce RF TX power at the remote/ connected node. - Set SSID if changing from the default setting - Channel Spectrum Width May want to reduce to 20M or even 10M from the default 20/40M if the 5GHz spectrum is crowded or experiencing unstable connections across the link. - Wireless Security if changing from default settings - Select Apply Settings - Select Save
+- Output RF power if received signal strength is greater than -40 dBm, it is recommended to reduce RF TX power - Set SSID if changing from the default setting - Channel Spectrum Width May want to reduce to 20M from the default 20/40M if the 5GHz spectrum is crowded - Wireless Security if changing from default settings - Select Apply Settings - Select Save

-Note: : NW8 and NW8E nodes may need to have the Wireless Mode set to either AP or Client (default is Client for Radio 1 and Access Point for Radio 2).
-The unit IP addresses will need to be all set to different addresses (default address is 192.168.10.102).
-This is the IP address of the embedded configuration web server.
-Therefore, it is recommended that configuration be performed one at a time and prior to deployment.
+Note: NW7 and NW7E Multipoint nodes will need to have the Wireless Mode set to either AP or Client (default is Client).
+And the IP addresses will need to be all set to different addresses (default address is 192.168.10.101).
+Once this is done, all the clients will connect to the multipoint AP with all other setting kept at default.